 It does, however, require some forethought and planning.

-In this post, I'll cover all the specifics, from volunteering opportunities to avoiding poorly organised programs, and visa requirements.
+In this post, I'll cover all the specifics, from visa requirements to volunteering opportunities and avoiding poorly organized programs.

 Volunteering Opportunities in Thailand

-No matter your age or situation, there are many options and plenty of programs.
-In fact, you'll soon discover that this is essentially a huge industry.
+No matter your age or situation, there are numerous options for volunteer programs.
+In fact, you'll soon discover that this is a huge industry.

-Here's just a handful of volunteering placements you might consider in Thailand:
+Here's just a handful of volunteering opportunities you might consider in Thailand:

 - Teach English to Thai children or Buddhist monks